How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Categorizing Suggestion Content

 To identify the circumstances in which planning suggestions are helpful (\textbf{RQ 2}), we first establish categories of relevant suggestion content (\textbf{RQ 1}).
 In our subsequent \woz study (Sec.~\ref{sec:labstudy}), we use this categorization to derive suggestions and observe analysts' reactions and preferences.
 We conducted a literature review to identify existing challenges data analysts face.
-We then examined real-world results from a crowd-sourced analysis study, where multiple independent analysts made decisions given the same data and research question.
-This helped us understand variations in analysis decision-making, determine points where alternative approaches would be plausible, and observe what these approaches might look like.
+We then examined results from a crowd-sourced analysis study, where multiple independent analysts made decisions given the same data and research question.
+This helped us understand variations in decision-making, determine points where alternative approaches would be plausible, and observe what these approaches might look like.